matrix-org/thirdroom/docs/websg/api/classes/WebSG.UIButton.md

 ▸ **getChild**(`index`): `undefined` \| [`UIElement`](WebSG.UIElement.md)

-Gets the child UI element at the specified index.
+Gets the child UI element at the specified index or undefined if the index is out of bounds.

 #### Parameters